rage/mooc.fi/docs/graphql.md

 ## Frontend types

-If you make changes to the GraphQL schema, resolvers etc. in the backend and/or the queries/mutations in the frontend, you probably need to regenerate the Typescript types for the frontend.
+If you make changes to the GraphQL schema, resolvers etc. in the backend and/or the operations/definitions in the frontend, you probably need to regenerate the Typescript types for the frontend.

 ### In brief:

-Ensure you have a fresh GraphQL schema in the backend by running `npm run generate` in the backend folder.
+Ensure you have a fresh GraphQL schema by running `npm run generate` in the backend folder.

 Then run `npm run graphql-codegen` in the frontend folder.
+You can also run `npm run graphql-codegen --watch` to watch for changes and regenerate the frontend types automatically.

 ## Detailed example from backend to frontend: